-The Department of Labor, Office of Workers' Compensation Programs has sole responsibility for administering the Federal Employees' Compensation Act.
-The Code of Federal Regulations, Title 20, Employees' Benefits, Part 10, April 1, 1999, establishes the rules for claiming benefits under the Federal Employees' Compensation Act.
+Background The Department of Labor, Office of Workers' Compensation Programs has sole responsibility for administering the Federal Employees' Compensation Act.
+The Code of Federal Regulations, Title 20, Employees' Benefits , Part 10, April 1, 1999, establishes the rules for claiming benefits under the Federal Employees' Compensation Act.
 Specifically, Section 10.200 of the Code of Federal Regulations states, in part, that the employer must continue an employee's regular pay for up to a maximum of 45 calendar days of wage loss due to disability and/or medical treatment after a traumatic injury.
 This provision is called continuation of pay.
 Continuation of pay (injury leave) is considered regular income and unlike workers' compensation wage loss benefits, it is subject to income taxes and other payroll deductions applicable to regular income.
-The intent of the injury leave provision is to prevent interruption of the employee's income during the period immediately after a job-related traumatic injury, while the Office of Workers' Compensation Programs adjudicates the employee's injury claim.
+The intent of the injury leave provision is to prevent interruption of the employee's income during the period immediately after a job-related traumatic injury, while the Office of Workers' Compensation Programs adjudicates 1 the employee's injury claim.
 After entitlement to the injury leave expires, the employee may apply for workers' compensation wage loss benefits or use personal leave.
 The Postal Service is geographically segmented into 11 decentralized areas.
-The Allegheny Area is 1 of the 11 areas.
-During fiscal years (FY) 1998 and 1999, postalwide payments for injury leave benefits averaged \$22.5 million annually for approximately 23,000 employees.
-The Allegheny Area averaged \$2 million in annual injury leave benefits for approximately 1.800 employees over the same 2-year period.

-The Allegheny Area is geographically divided into ten performance clusters including the Cleveland Performance
+2 The Allegheny Area 3 is 1 of the 11 areas.
+During fiscal years (FYs) 1998 and 1999, postal- wide payments for injury leave benefits averaged \$22.5 million annually for approximately 23,000 employees.
+The Allegheny Area averaged \$2 million 4 in annual injury leave benefits for approximately 1,800 2 employees over the same 2-year period.
+The Allegheny Area is geographically divided into ten performance clusters including the Columbus Performance Cluster.
+Personnel in the Columbus Performance Cluster's to revised continuation of pay data for the Allegheny Area.

-The process whereby Office of Workers Compensation Programs considers all information submitted by the employee, employer, and from its own investigation to reach a decision regarding entitlement to Federal Employees' Compensation Act benefits.

-As of September 8, 2001, the Postal Service was geographically reorganized into nine decentralized areas.
+1The process whereby the Office of Workers Compensation Programs considers all information submitted by the employee, employer, and from its own investigation to reach a decision regarding entitlement to Federal Employees' Compensation Act benefits.
+2As of September 8, 2001, the Postal Service was geographically reorganized into nine decentralized areas.

-&lt;sup>3Effective with the Postal Service reorganization on September 8, 2001, the Allegheny Area no longer exists and was absorbed into a new geographical area, which is now the Eastern Area.

-The amounts previously reported in the Erie, Lancaster, and South Jersey Performance Clusters were changed due to revised injury leave data for the Allegheny Area.
+3Effective with the Postal Service reorganization on September 8, 2001, the Allegheny Area no longer exists and was absorbed into a new geographical area, which is now the Eastern Area.
+4The amounts previously reported in the Erie, Lancaster, and South Jersey Performance Clusters were changed due